 The event, held at the Permanent Mission of Canada to the UN, offered Pure Earth friends and supporters in New York a chance to hear directly from the frontlines.

-If you missed it, below are some highlights, or watch the full video here.
+If you missed it, scroll down for some highlights, or click here or below to watch the full video.

 Pollution is not well recognized, but has an enormous impact